-Millions of people suffer from type 2 diabetes, a serious and sometimes debilitating medical condition.
-It requires specific medication to control.
+Millions of people suffer from type 2 diabetes, a serious and sometimes debilitating medical condition that requires specific medication to control.
 You trust that the medicine your doctor prescribes will make you better, not worse.
-However, common type 2 diabetes drugs Invokana and Invokamet have caused serious problems for some users.
+However, Invokana and Invokamet have caused serious injuries, including heart problems and an increased risk of amputations for some users.

 When your prescription drug causes dangerous side effects, you have the right to pursue justice.
-If you or a loved one has been harmed by Invokana or Invokamet, turn to an experienced attorney at McGowan, Hood & Felder, LLC.
-Our South Carolina drug liability lawyers have the experience and skill to get you the compensation you need and deserve.
+If you or a loved one has been harmed by Invokana or Invokamet, turn to an experienced attorney at McGowan, Hood & Felder.
+Our South Carolina drug liability lawyers know how to get you the compensation you need and deserve.

-What are the common dangerous side effects of Invokana and Invokamet?
+What are the dangerous side effects of Invokana and Invokamet?

 Invokana, or canagliflozin, is a drug used to treat type 2 diabetes by helping your kidneys eliminate glucose from your bloodstream and lowering blood sugar levels.
 Invokamet is a combination of Invokana and metformin.

-There are many possible side effects of both of these drugs, including:
+There are many possible side effects of both drugs, including:

-What you have to prove in your lawsuit
+What you must prove in your defective drug injury lawsuit

 In order to be successful in your defective drug lawsuit in South Carolina, you must be able to prove the following: